 It's usually the smallest room in the house but come up with some downstairs toilet wallpaper ideas and you've got yourself a space that is sure to make a statement.

-The downstairs toilet may be one of the most compact rooms in your home, but it also offers a chance for you to unleash your creativity and impress the many guests it will no doubt see.
-It’s a room where you can play around with colour and pattern, opting for something you might not be brave enough to choose in a larger living space.
-Meaning creative downstairs toilet wallpaper ideas are always welcome!
+Whether you keep it classy or go all-out whacky, this compact room offers a chance for you to unleash some creativity with your small bathroom ideas and impress the many guests it will no doubt see.
+You can play around with colour and pattern, and choose something you might not be brave enough to use in a larger living space.

 Downstairs toilet wallpaper ideas

-‘Wallpaper in a downstairs toilet is a great way to add an instant pop of pattern and colour,’ explains Lucy St George, co-founder of Rockett St George.
-‘While wallpaper in the bathroom is often approached with caution, it shouldn’t be ruled out.
+Lucy St George, co-founder of Rockett St George, agrees: 'Wallpaper in a downstairs toilet is a great way to add an instant pop of pattern and colour,' she says.
+'While wallpaper in the bathroom is often approached with caution, it shouldn’t be ruled out.
 The downstairs toilet is the perfect place to play around with more adventurous design decisions.
-As a smaller space, downstairs toilets can pull off bolder patterns and brighter colour palettes than other parts of the home.’
+As a smaller space, downstairs toilets can pull off bolder patterns and brighter colour palettes than other parts of the home.'

 If an entire room of wallpaper feels like it might be too much, why not add some wall tiles in too?
 Having been built out here to box in all the pipework behind the toilet, the tiled area also offers a display shelf, along with a splashback behind the sink.

 Using plain white metro tiles as your cloakroom tile idea helps the wallpaper become the focus, with its fabulous flamingo print very much taking centre stage.
 Despite its bold print, the wallpaper's soft grey colour tone keeps it feeling light and far from overpowering, and the small hints of pink add a feminine feel.